alexisbourdais/MetaTox/README.md

 Biotransformer and Sygma are used via singularity, Meta-Trans & Meta-Predictor need to clone their github.

+As this project was designed for non-bioinformaticians, a graphical interface via zenity was included.

 Linux and Windows (WSL) compatible.
 Not tested on Mac.

 ## Quick start